Arm warmer

 Arm warmers are knitted "sleeves" worn on the arms.
-Sometimes worn by dancers to warm up their bodies before class, they have also become somewhat of a fashion item, appearing in the fall.
+Sometimes worn by dancers to warm up their bodies before class, they have also become a fashion item, popular in the fall.

 Arm warmers can also describe any glove-like articles of clothing that lack finger coverings and/or were originally designed to keep wrists and lower arms warm.
 Today, many competition and sport bicyclists as well as distance runners/marathoners wear spandex-compression arm-warmers.

 History

-Various sub-cultures, such as the punk, emo and goth subcultures, have also adopted arm warmers as a fashion statement.
+Various sub-cultures, such as the punk, emo, scene and goth subcultures, have also adopted arm warmers as a fashion statement.
 Stores such as Hot Topic sell arm warmers with chains and designs of skulls, piano keys, band logos, and other alternative inspired designs.

 Sports

 Sleeves made from Spandex or Lycra are used by long-distance runners and other endurance athletes.
 The compressive effect prevents swelling of the arm muscles and the build-up of lactic acid; they also provide insulation in cold weather and solar ultraviolet protection.
 During 2010 FIFA World Cup, arm warmers featuring the participating national teams became a phenomenon in the host country South Africa and abroad.